thosgood/this-weeks-finds/markdown/101-150/week146.md

 > The arena normally used in black holes thermodynamics was recently
 > generalized to incorporate a broad class of physically interesting
 > situations.
 The key idea is to replace the notion of stationary event
-> horizons by that of \`isolated horizons.'
+> horizons by that of 'isolated horizons.'
 Unlike event horizons,
 > isolated horizons can be located in a space-time quasi-locally.
 > Furthermore, they need not be Killing horizons.
 In particular, a
 > space-time representing a black hole which is itself in equilibrium,